JaiSukheja/Anyft_Assignment/README.md

 - Clone the repository
 - Run `docker-compose up` in the root directory
 - Open `http://localhost:5173` in your browser
+- You can reload the page to connect to the server again.

 ## Preview: